-Preschoolers know a lot of things they didn't know as babies.
-They don't read independently, but if they've been read to a lot, they know a thing or two about reading:
+Preschoolers know many things they didn't know as babies.
+They don't read by themselves, but if they've been read to a lot, they know a lot about reading, such as:

-- They know books are read from front to back.
+- Books are read from front to back.

 - Pictures should be right-side up.

 - Reading is done from left to right.

 - The language of books is different from spoken language.

 - Words have different sounds in them.

 - There are familiar and unfamiliar words.